ken-viper/ken-viper/README.md

 # 👋 Welcome to my github page! <br />

-A diligent software engineer and avid open source developer with over 8 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br />
+<br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br />

 ## Favorite Saying 👍